US stocks edge lower; investors eye Musk, Twitter drama - NewsBreak

 Inflation remains at its highest levels in 40 years in the U.S. and that has economists and analysts closely watching how consumers react to higher prices on everything from food to clothing and gasoline.
 Concerns about inflation have worsened amid Russia's invasion of Ukraine, which has made for more volatile energy prices and contributed to rising oil and wheat prices globally.

-U.S. crude oil prices reversed an early decline Thursday and were up 2.6% in afternoon trading.
+U.S. crude oil prices reversed an early decline Thursday and settled 2.6% higher.

 The head of the International Monetary Fund warned Thursday that Russia’s war against Ukraine was weakening the economic prospects for most of the world’s countries and reaffirmed the danger high inflation presents to the global economy.